FAQ

 What makes the PaddlePulse better than other products?

 The Janova PaddlePulse offers an unaltered paddling experience, as it attaches to the stern of the boat—no disruptive sensors on the paddle shaft.
 This positioning also allows precise insights into the boat’s roll and pitch movements, which other devices cannot measure.
 Data is displayed in real-time on your Garmin watch, so you can leave your phone at home.
-With a battery life of up to 3 weeks, the sensor stays conveniently on the boat.
+With a battery life of up to 3 months, the sensor stays conveniently on the boat.
 To charge, simply remove the suction cups—no complex installation needed.

 Do I own a compatible Garmin watch?